 Example Words & Phrases to Help Answer “Tell Me About Yourself”

-Here are some examples of words and phrases that have impact and can trigger interest:
+Here are some examples of words and phrases that have an impact and can trigger interest:

 • Ability to identify alternatives